Introduction

 You should always keep sergen

-up-to-date with Serenity version (e.g. their versions should match).
+up-to-date with the Serenity version (e.g. their versions should match).
 Otherwise, as the code generated by an older version might not be compatible with a recent Serenity version, it may result in compile / runtime errors.

-Run the following command to update sergen
+Run the following command to update the sergen

 tool: